 Franklin Cane is a red-hot professional tennis player who climbs the ladder of success with his trainer, Jonathan, at his side.
 Jonathan was once considered the greatest American tennis player and intends to guide Franklin to the high-road.
 Franklin does not transcend the interest he has in local Hollywood-type parties littered with has-beens, wannabes and think-they-ares.
 It is there that he meets Cynthia, a pretty photographer who makes a living photographing people like French filmmaker Jean Renoir and taking production photos of commercials.
 Cane becomes slowly seduced by the fast-track life and, when Jonathan suddenly passes away in his sleep, he succumbs to a lifestyle that is completely devoid of morality.
 He drops off Cynthia at the side of the road, so to speak, and continues driving to a bleak, uncertain future.
-Written by

 The world is yours if you're a winner.

 Did You Know?

 's final feature film, in a cameo appearance in which he discusses love and life with the film's stars Beau Bridges

 .
 The scene featuring the director was mostly improvised.
 See more

 We were gonna cast Lee Marvin, the new great American star.
 But we couldn't get him so I want to my assistant and said, "Do what you think is right but cast this thing!"
 Two days later, he calls me back and says, "I've got someone."
 And I say, "Sensational.
 Who?"... and he says "Julie Newmar."